digitalcredentials/tls-did/doc/did-method-spec.md

 ## Denial of Service

+TODO: Distributed Denial of Service: Viele Smart Contracts falsch, performance?
+Kosten

 ## Residual Risks

-risks from compromise in a related protocol, incorrect implementation, or cipher
+risks from compromise in a related protocol, incorrect implementation, or cipher cross protocol attacks: no attack vectors

 # Privacy Considerations

 ## Surveillance

+- The TLS-DID Method relies on the ethereum blockchain which can be tracked.
+The create, update and delete operation can be tracked.
+However, we develop the TLS-DID method to be used by institutions for interaction with the public.

+- Certificate authorities might track request to their OCSP service and thereby track who and how often a TLS-DID is resolved.

 ## Stored Data Compromise

 ## Unsolicited Traffic

 ## Misattribution